Beautiful Crochet Pillows (Free Pattern)

-Today I want to talk about crochet pillows.
-Being on this crochet-kick, I wanted to make decorative crochet pillow cases to round out my assortment of pillows on our living room sofa.
+Today I want to talk about crochet patterns for pillows.
+To round out my assortment of throw pillows on our living room sofa, I wanted to crochet some decorative pillows.

-But the tell-tale fine, slightly irregular stitches of the dexterous home-maker who created the pillow gave me the idea of ‘cheating’ a little bit for the next one: I bought a nice round crochet table doily to match my square pillow case.
+However, the tell-tale fine, slightly irregular crochet stitches of the dexterous home-maker who created the pillow gave me the idea of ‘cheating’ for the next crochet pillow: I bought a nice round crochet table doily made with the same weight of yarn, to match my ‘new’ square crochet pillow.

-And, later at home, with those same diligent little stitches, I added the crochet doily onto an existing tan linen pillow that was already on our sofa.
+Later at home, using equally diligent little stitches, I added the crochet doily onto an existing tan linen pillow that was already on our sofa.
 And voila, my set of two crochet pillows was ready, 20 minutes and $5 later.

 If you love my crochet pillow cases, but don’t have an abundance of Italian rustic vintage & antique markets nearby, I have a treat for you.

-Here is a classy, free & easy crochet pillow pattern.
+Here is a classic, easy & free crochet pillow pattern.

 While regular blog readers know that I obviously like to have lots of white around me, I love these pillows equally in marine and tan.
 Those colors would actually work equally well in our humble abode.